HowieHwong/ChemOrch/README.md

 ### 2. CSV

 Currently, ChemOrch only accepts CSV files with two columns.
-The first column indicates the auxiliary data for the Instruction Generation, while the second column is optional, representing the ground truth of the instruction.
+The first column indicates the auxiliary data for the Instruction Generation, while the second column is *optional*, representing the ground truth of the instruction.
 ```csv
 SMILES,IUPAC Name
 CC(=O)OC(CC(=O)[O-])C[N+](C)(C)C,3-acetyloxy-4-(trimethylazaniumyl)butanoate